Joseph Koo: Career

 In 1961, he composed his first published song "Dream" (夢), which was sung by his sister Koo Mei.
 He later had another hit song "Suburban Road" 郊道.
 In 1974, he wrote the first Cantonese TV theme song The Fatal Irony which was one of the first popular Cantopop songs.

 Koo was appointed Member of Order of the British Empire (MBE) in 1982.
 In 1998, he received the Bronze Bauhinia Star from the Hong Kong Government.
 He also received other awards including Music Accomplishment Award (from Composers and Authors Society of Hong Kong Ltd.), Highest Honour Award (from RTHK Ten Best Chinese Music Program), Best Music Award and Best Lyric Award (from Asia Film Festival), Hong Kong Film Awards, Taiwan's Golden Horse Film Festival and Awards.

 Koo immigrated to Canada in the 1990s but continued his work in Hong Kong music.
 In 2007, he wrote the theme song for The Drive of Life, a drama produced by TVB to celebrate the 10th anniversary of the Hong Kong handover.

 In 2012 from 30 November to 3 December, he held a concert titled "Joseph Koo Concert 2012" at the Hong Kong Coliseum, which featured many singers including Adam Cheng, George Lam, Teresa Cheung, and Anthony Wong.
 In 2015, he announced his retirement as a conductor, and that he would significantly reduce his musical works and become an oil painter like his sister.

-Koo died in Richmond, Canada on 3 January 2023, at age 92.
-Joseph's son, Koo Chi Ho, revealed that he had suffered symptoms and complications of COVID-19 and decreased appetite and energy weeks before his passing.
+Koo died in Richmond, Canada on 3 January 2023, at age 91.
+Joseph's son, Koo Chi Ho, revealed that he had suffered symptoms and complications of COVID-19 and decreased appetite and energy weeks before his death.
 He was otherwise fit and healthy beforehand.